mmoayyed/mmoayyed.github.io/_posts/2022-03-20-cas66-openid-connect-issuer.md

 ## Issuer Aliases

-The CAS adopter is also given the option to configure issuer *aliases* in form of regular expressions.
+The CAS adopter is also given the option to configure issuer *aliases* in form of regular expression patterns.
 An issuer alias,
 {% include googlead1.html  %}
 >  Defines the regular expression pattern that is matched against the calculated issuer from the request.
 If the issuer that is extracted from the request does not match the issuer defined in the CAS configuration, this pattern acts as a secondary level rule to allow incoming requests to pass through if the match is successful.